guaguanco127/br.delay.pitch.1.0/MaxMSP Abstraction/README.md

 ## <a name="About"></a>About

-This is a delay-based Max/MSP abstraction, and Ableton Max for Live device that introduces a pitchshifter in the delay line.
+This is a delay-based Max/MSP abstraction, and Ableton Max for Live device that introduces a pitch-shifter in the delay line.
 A low pass and high pass filter is included to prevent extreme build up of high and low frequencies within the feedback line.

 Only works as an abstraction or a device.
 External objects and RNBO not available yet.

 **On/Off:** Turn the effect on or bypass

-**Pitchshift:** Pitchshift Factor in steps. -24. to 24.
+**Pitchshift:** Pitch-shift Factor in steps. -24. to 24.
 Default 0.
-Microtonal pitchshifting is possible by using numbers in between integers.
-For example, -0.50 is pitchshifted down by a quarter tone.
+Microtonal pitch-shifting is possible by using numbers in between integers.
+For example, -0.50 is pitch-shifted down by a quarter tone.
 This portion of the effect introduces a latency of 2048 samples.

 **Delay Time:** Delay time in ms. Between 0. and 1000 ms. It is important to note that the lowest possible delay time is actually the signal vector size in samples.
-For example, if the vector size is set to 256 samples (Which is approximately 5.8 ms at 44,100 sample rate) combined with the latency of the pitchshifter  (Which is approximately 46.43 at 44,100 sample rate) then the shortest delay would be approximately 52.23 ms. Regardless of the perscribed ms delay time, this will be the resulting minimum delay.
-If the delay time is set to be above 5.8 ms, then the delay time will be the perscribed time plusthe latency of the pitchshifter.
+For example, if the vector size is set to 256 samples (Which is approximately 5.8 ms at 44,100 sample rate) combined with the latency of the pitch-shifter  (Which is approximately 46.43 at 44,100 sample rate) then the shortest delay would be approximately 52.23 ms. Regardless of the perscribed ms delay time, this will be the resulting minimum delay.
+If the delay time is set to be above 5.8 ms, then the delay time will be the perscribed time plusthe latency of the pitch-shifter.

 **Feedback:** The amount of signal that is fed back into the delay line.
 The range is between 0 and 0.99